 Mr. Cohen is admitted to practice in New York and Maryland, and is practicing in DC under the supervision of partners of the firm.

-Selected cases that Mr. Cohen supervised at the SEC involved:
+Prior to joining Davis Polk, cases that Mr. Cohen supervised at the SEC included:

 - A hacker and multiple traders who hacked into the SEC's EDGAR system

 - Insider trading, including separate cases involving hedge funds, a member of Congress and nonpublic government information